-As a waiter, one of your main responsibilities is to set the table.
+As a waiter or waitress, one of your main responsibilities is to set the table.
 For customers, it’s important tables are set correctly and neatly.
 Sitting at a messy table suggests the restaurant doesn’t really care about the comfort and service of their customers.
-If you want happy customers and a good tip, you need to learn how to set a restaurant table correctly.
+If you want happy customers and a restaurant that looks respectable, you need to learn how to set a restaurant table correctly.

 How to set a restaurant table